medusa-project/omniauth-shibboleth/README.md

 OmniAuth Shibboleth strategy is an OmniAuth strategy for authenticating through Shibboleth (SAML).
 If you do not know OmniAuth, please visit OmniAuth wiki.

+This fork is a minor modification of the original plugin changed to work with headers instead of environment variables, which we need in our environment.
+Doing this has some security implications, but in turn allows Apache to function as a proxy while still handling shibboleth.

 https://github.com/intridea/omniauth/wiki

 The detail of the authentication middleware Shibboleth is introduced in Shibboleth wiki.